nedap/archie/README.md

 Archetype archetype = ADLParser.withRMConstraintsImposer().parse(adlFile);
 ```

+Or use the RMConstraintsImposer class yourself instead of directly from the parser.

 ### Use a different reference model implementation

 Archie uses its own reference model by default, but it can use any reference model you like.
 To do so, you can implement your own Constraints imposer, your own reference model info lookup and some other classes, and use those in the right places.
-This does not have documentation yet, check the sources for more information.
+To do so, create an implementation of each of the following abstract classes and interfaces:

+- ModelNamingStrategy
+- ModelInfoLookup
+- ModelConstraintImposer or ReflectionConstraintImposer

 ### Intervals and primitive objects